 Discs are fibrocartilaginous spacers between your vertebrae.
 Vertebrae are the bones that make up the spine.
 A disc is composed of a harder ring of cartilage surrounding an inside of softer cartilage.
 Discs act to absorb shock throughout the spine and allow the spine to move efficiently.
 In some cases, the discs may move and protrude past the edge of the vertebrae, pressing on a nerve and resulting in pain.
 This is known as a pinched nerve.

-Symptoms of cervical or lumbar pinched nerve include pain in the neck/low back or part of the arm or hand/leg and feet.
+Symptoms of a cervical or lumbar pinched nerve include pain in the neck/low back or part of the arm or hand/leg and feet.
 Typically with a pinched nerve, symptoms will be felt on either R or L side, if at all.
 Some patients only experience pain in neck or back itself where the injury has occurred.
 Numbness and tingling may also be present depending on the severity of the injury.
 Symptoms may only be present with certain movements.

 There are various reasons as to why you may experience a pinched nerve, including dehydration of the discs over time as part of the natural aging process, overuse injury to the nerve, or injury to the spine.
 The most common causes of a pinched nerve is posture and repetitive movement with poor form (i.e. lifting).